Quotations and Allusions in

 Semo perduti, e sol di tanto offesi, / Che senza speme vivemo in disio.

-to the heroine, Christiana, during their passage through the Valley of
+Great-heart speaking to the heroine, Christiana, during their passage through

 Chapter